-A Graduate Driving Licence scheme may soon place restrictions on new drivers to reduce road accidents.
+A Graduate Driving Licence scheme could place restrictions on new drivers to reduce road accidents.

-- A new Graduate Driving Licence is to be trialled in Northern Ireland as part of a government-backed scheme to reduce the number of young driver accidents
+- A Graduate Driving Licence is part of a government-backed scheme to reduce the number of young driver accidents

 Initial trials of graduated licences are to take place in Northern Ireland.
 If successful, similar schemes could be rolled out across the UK.